tereom/tereom_site/content/talk/2020-dataday/index.md

 +++
-title = "Ciencia de Datos en el conteo rápido electoral"
+title = "Data science for the electoral quickcount (Spanish)"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.